Jordyn Woods Rocks Tiny Sports Bra, Stretches In Tight Shorts, Flaunts Pert Booty

 “Coming to end Good American,” one fan wrote.
 Good American is the denim and sportswear line founded by Kylie’s older sister Khloe Kardashian.

 The run-up to SECNDNTURE’s latest drop has come with some eye-catching, fun, and inclusive promo.
 Earlier this month, Jordyn posted a video of her SECNDNTURE squad in a bright studio.
-The footage (seen above) was praised for including two girls with visible disabilities.
+The footage, seen above, was praised for including two girls with visible disabilities.
 Despite being on crutches or in a wheelchair, the disabled girls were seen joining in Jordyn’s dancing.
 Woods added some extra flair with a twerk.

 Things do seem to be on the up for this model.
 While Jordyn’s February cheating scandal with Khloe and Tristan Thompson remains a talking point, Jordyn seems to have put the drama behind her.
 Although Woods hasn’t been spotted with Jenner since the scandal, she seems to have made some new friends through her business ventures.